kate-goodrich/combining_datasets/handoffs/tract_monthly_wide/README_tract_monthly_wide.md

 ## Usage

-This dataset is designed to support geospatial epidemiological analyses and environmental exposure mapping by providing relevant covariates at the tract-annual level.
+This dataset is designed to support geospatial epidemiological analyses and environmental exposure mapping by providing relevant covariates at the tract-month level.

 ## Structure